Shopify/hydrogen-v1/.changeset/yellow-cheetahs-care.md

 Updated the Storefront API version of Hydrogen to the `2022-10` release.

-**This is a backwards-compatible change**; if you are still on the `2022-07` version, you may remain on that version without any issues.
+**This is a backwards-compatible change**; if you are still on the `2022-07` version, you may stay on that version without any issues.
 However, it is still recommended that you upgrade to `2022-10` as soon as possible.

 For more information about the Storefront API, refer to: